baoqger/Nand2Tetris/README.md

 # Nand2Tetris
 Solution for Nand2Tetris project.
-Solutions all implemented in node.js
+Solutions are all implemented in node.js